Last Updated on July 1, 2020 by Scott Krager

 Android, as an operating system is basically present on every tech device right now which is not owned by Apple.
 From watches to smartphones to tablets, everything is covered.

-And now Nvidia shield has come up with Android TV, a variant of android OS designed specifically for digital media players and features Google Play, voice recognition, content aggregation and many other goodies.
+And now Nvidia Shield has come up with Android TV, a variant of Android OS designed specifically for digital media players and features Google Play, voice recognition, content aggregation, and many other goodies.

 And to this date, Shield is the only set-up box to feature this OS.

-In terms of design, Shield TV looks a mini gaming console rather than a media player.
-There are different angular-shaped design patterns inscribed on one side, making a neon-green colored 'V' in the process.
+In terms of design, Shield TV looks more like a mini gaming console rather than a media player.
+There are different angular-shaped design patterns inscribed on one side, making a neon-green colored ‘V’ in the process.

 Being equipped with Android TV, this box takes a very little of your time to be set up.
-You just need to connect it with your TV through an HDMI 2.0 cable, connect it to the internet, upgrade any necessary app and you're done.
+You just need to connect it with your TV through an HDMI 2.0 cable, connect it to the internet, upgrade any necessary app, and you’re done.